lucianogrippa/peaks.js/README.md

 ### `view.setTimeLabelOffset(time)`

-Add offset to view's time labels even axis and palyhead .
+Add offset to the view's time labels, even axis and palyhead.

 The initial setting is `0`, for both zoomable and overview waveform views.
 This is controlled by the `TimeLabelOffset` configuration option in both views.